 It occurred on 13 December 115 AD with an estimated magnitude of 7.5.
 A great number of people died in the Roman city of Antioch, today Antakya in Hatay province in Turkey, and surrounding areas.
 Roman statesman and historian of Greek origin, Cassius Dio was there at that time.
 According to him, the earthquake began with a loud roaring sound, followed by intense shaking of the ground.
 Whole trees were thrown into the air, as were many of the inhabitants, causing great injury.
 Large numbers of people were killed by falling debris, while many others were trapped.

-The Roman Emperor Trajan (18 September 53 – 8 August 117 AD) was wintering in the city at that time, so Antioch was crowded with soldiers and many civilians that had traveled from all parts of the empire.
+The Roman Emperor Trajan (18 September 53 – 8 August 117 AD) was wintering in the city at that time, so Antioch was crowded with soldiers and many civilians who had traveled from all parts of the empire.
 The emperor himself also was caught in the earthquake, as was his successor Hadrian (24 January 76 – 10 July 138).
 They escaped with only slight injuries and later began a program to rebuild the city.

 The earthquake also triggered a local tsunami that badly damaged the harbor of Caesarea (a town in north-central Israel).